 By John Patrick Leary

-John Patrick Leary teaches American literature at Wayne State University in Detroit and is at work on a book on the place of the “third world” in the American imagination.
-His article, “Detroitism” appeared in the January 2011 issue of Guernica.
+John Patrick Leary teaches American literature at Wayne State University in Detroit and is completing a book, A Cultural History of Underdevelopment: Latin America in the American Imagination.
+He is the author of “Detroitism” in Guernica.